PsyTeachR/reprores-v2/docs/02-repro.md

 ### Bibliography

-There are several ways to do in-text citations and automatically generate a [bibliography](https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html#bibliographies) in RMarkdown.
+There are several ways to do in-text citations and automatically generate a [bibliography](https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html#bibliographies) in R Markdown.
+Markdown files need a BibTex file that contains the references you need to cite.
+You specify the name of this file in the YAML header, like `bibliography: filename.bib` and reference citations in text using an at symbol and a shortname, like `[@tidyverse]`.

+#### Converting from reference software

+Most reference software like EndNote, Zotero or Mendeley have exporting options that can export to BibTeX format.
+You just need to check the shortnames in the resulting file.

 #### Create a BibTeX File Manually

-You can just make a BibTeX file and add citations manually.
+You can make a BibTeX file and add citations manually.
 Make a new Text File in RStudio called "bibliography.bib".

 Next, add the line `bibliography: bibliography.bib` to your YAML header.